A conviction where the defendant has been found guilty of the charges.

 Chain of Custody

-The procedure used to document the handling of the urine specimen from the time the applicant gives the specimen to the collector until the specimen is destroyed.
+The procedure used to document handling the urine specimen from the time the applicant gives the specimen to the collector until the specimen is destroyed.

-A place selected by the employer where applicants present themselves for the purpose of providing a urine specimen for a drug test.
+A place selected by the employer where applicants present themselves to provide a specimen for a drug test.

 Under the FCRA, one of two official names for a background report.
 The other name is an investigative consumer report.
-Most often the distinction between a consumer report and an investigative consumer report is that a consumerreport contains only factual information while an investigative consumer report contains some opinions.
+The distinction between a consumer report and an investigative consumer report is that a consumer report contains only factual information while an investigative consumer report contains some opinions.
 Example: “Was s/he employed by your company?”
 This calls for a factual response.
 “How did s/he perform on the job?”
 This calls for an opinion.

-Any person, company and/or their employees who provides a service under contract for a company or firm and is needing unescorted site access.
+Any person, company, and/or their employees provide a service under contract for a company or firm and need unescorted site access.

 A guilty verdict or finding in a criminal trial.